-Highlights relating to our CEO's compensation, based on the employment agreement approved by our Board in April 2021,
+Highlights relating to our CEO's compensation, based on the employment agreement approved by our Board in April 2021:

-• Base annual salary of \$300,000, subject to annual review by our Board.

-- No short-term incentive bonus opportunity until April 2024. - To strongly align the interests of our CEO and our shareholders, pursuant to his employment agreement Mr. Sharma is entitled to a special equity award of 1.2 million shares in the aggregate, comprised of four annual grants of 300,000 shares, subject to his continued employment on each grant date.
-Mr. Sharma was granted an annual grant in each of 2021 and 2022. - During the term of the agreement, Mr. Sharma is not eligible to receive any further equity awards that are solely time based, however he remains eligible to receive performance-based equity awards.
+- Base annual salary, which is subject to annual review by our Board was increased to \$530,000 during 2023.
+This was the first increase to Mr. Sharma's base salary since entering into his employment agreement in April 2021.
+Mr. Sharma's increased base salary of \$530,000 was below the median as compared to our 2022 peer group that was used as context in 2023. - No short-term incentive bonus opportunity until April 2024 and no bonus was paid for 2023. - To strongly align the interests of our CEO and our shareholders, pursuant to his employment agreement Mr. Sharma was entitled to a special equity award of 1.2 million shares in the aggregate, comprised of four annual grants of 300,000 shares, subject to his continued employment on each grant date.
+Mr. Sharma was granted this annual award in each of 2021, 2022, 2023, and 2024. - Although his employment agreement was scheduled to terminate in April 2024, the Board and Mr. Sharma agreed to extend the agreement, with no other modifications of terms, until a new agreement is effectuated.